hypo69/hypo/docs/gemini/en/consultant/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_check_frame.md

  * License, v.
 2.0.
 If a copy of the MPL was not distributed with this
  * file, You can obtain one at http://mozilla.org/MPL/2.0/. */

-// Namespace for tryxpath functions.
-// This namespace contains functions related to XPath checks. if (!tryxpath) {
+// Namespace for tryxpath functions and variables. if (!tryxpath) {
     var tryxpath = {};
 }

 /**
- * Checks if the content has loaded.
+ * Checks if the content of the current page is loaded.
  *
- * This function is used to determine if the page content has finished loading.
+ * This function is intended to determine if the page's content has loaded.
+ * It uses a placeholder and must be implemented with a proper
+ * content loading check (e.g., checking for document readiness or
+ * AJAX requests).
  *
- * Returns:
- *   bool: True if content is loaded; false otherwise.
-Returns false if not implemented.
+ * @return {boolean} True if the page content is loaded, false otherwise.
  */
 tryxpath.isContentLoaded = function() {
-    // Placeholder function; needs implementation.
-Provide logic here to check for content load status.
+    // Placeholder for content loading check.
+Implement the actual
+    // checking logic here.
+This will typically involve checking for
+    // document readiness or verifying the completion of any necessary
+    // asynchronous operations.
+    // Example: checking if the document is fully loaded.
+    // if (document.readyState === "complete") {
+    //     return true;
-    // ...
+    // } else {
-    // Example implementation (replace with actual logic)
-    // const isLoaded = checkContentLoad();
-    // return isLoaded;
+    //     return false;
+    // }

-    return false; // Default return value; replace with actual logic.
+    // Default return value.
+Replace with actual implementation. return false;
 };